Amazon warns that trade protectionism could hurt business

 Amazon so far has declined to comment on Republican lawmakers' border tax plan.
 It declined comment on the new language in its annual filing, which appeared under the header, "Government Regulation Is Evolving and Unfavorable Changes Could Harm Our Business."
 The filing did not mention the change in leadership of the White House.

+Products included apparel, consumer electronics, software and books.
+Amazon said it processed goods worth about US$2,400 for an entity controlled or owned by Iran's government, for example.

+"We do not plan to continue selling to these accounts in the future," Amazon said.
+"Our review is ongoing and we are enhancing our processes designed to identify transactions associated with individuals and entities covered by the (act)."

-(Reporting by Jeffrey Dastin in San Francisco; Editing by Jonathan Oatis and Andrew Hay)
+(Reporting by Jeffrey Dastin in San Francisco; Editing by Andrew Hay and Cynthia Osterman)

 - Reuters